-Updated: 9/7/14.
+Updated 12/1/17.
 Of all the types of acne someone can get, cystic acne is both the most frustrating to treat and can be the most damaging to the skin.

 What is cystic acne?
 Those hard, painful bumps and blemishes that develop deep within the skin, and often appear on the chin or jaw line, and can linger for weeks.

 Cystic acne, whether chronic or intermittent, is one of the most frustrating types of acne lesions to deal with.
 What happens in cystic acne is not a pretty picture.
 It is typically triggered by a surge in hormones, such as occurs during a woman’s menstrual cycle.
-For some unknown reason, the skin’s oil glands become hypersensitive to this cascade of hormones, and react by overproducing sebum—so much, in fact, that the oil gland itself becomes engorged, swollen, and hardened with the excess.
+The skin’s oil glands become hypersensitive to this cascade of hormones, and react by overproducing sebum—so much, in fact, that the oil gland itself becomes engorged, swollen, and hardened with the excess.
 Unable to push the extra oil into the lining of the hair follicle (which leads to the surface of the skin via pores), the gland bursts underneath the skin.
 This causes acute inflammation and irritation, and leads to the redness and soreness of cystic acne.
 Because these lesions start so deep in the skin, scarring (red, dark and purple marks) is an all-too-common side effect.

 They are most often resistant to most topical acne treatments since products designed for treating acne generally work on the surface to dry out the bacteria.
 In the case of cystic acne, the infection is not on the surface of the skin but rather down in the deeper layers.
 Have you ever used a drying spot treatment on a cyst to not only find that you’re still left with the sore bump on the skin, but now you have dry, flaky skin on top?

+How does it work?
 It uses a purified form of lactic acid along with an advanced delivery system to get into the cyst to dissolve and digest the cystic infection and encourage a quicker recovery.
-Most users find that it heals the cyst 50% quicker than when using nothing at all.
+Most users find that it flattens the visible appearance of the cyst 50% quicker than when using nothing at all.
 I consider it a miracle and our customers do to.
-If you get cysts, you have to try it.
+If you get cysts, you really have to try it.

 Need expert advice from a licensed esthetician?
-Schedule a virtual consultation to get customized advice in person, over the phone or online via Skype or Facetime.
+Schedule a virtual consultation to get customized advice in person, over the phone or online via Skype or FaceTime.

 For more expert advice check out the blog.
-Also sign up for our skin tip e-newsletter, follow Renée Rouleau on Twitter and Instagram and join the discussion on our Facebook page.
+Also, sign up for our skin tip e-newsletter, follow Renée Rouleau on Twitter and Instagram and join the discussion on our Facebook page.
 You’ll be your own skin care expert in no time.
 Get the #ReneeRouleauGlow!